I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data: Proofs

-In this section we present a simple example to show that this function $f_{\text{csp}}$ derived from notion of conditional statistical parity may lead to an increased Mean-Squared-Error Loss compared to the base model (not using the optional feature) even when the estimators of the conditional means are perfect.
+In this section we present a simple example to show that this function $f_{\text{csp}}$ derived from notion of conditional statistical parity may lead to an increased Mean-Squared-Error (MSE) and Binary Cross Entropy (BCE) loss compared to the base model (not using the optional feature) even when the estimators of the conditional means are perfect.
+Note that in a binary space $\spaceY=\left\{0,1\right\}$ for both losses, predicting the conditional expectation is optimal.